brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Investigators monitored DarkNet forums to gather intelligence on emerging cyber threats targeting financial institutions.

+### Decoy Infrastructure
+**Definition:**
+Fake servers and systems deployed by attackers to distract or mislead investigators and hide their actual attack infrastructure.

+**Example Usage:**
+The threat group created decoy infrastructure using fake domains to divert security researchers.

 ### Deep Web
 **Definition:**